 The following instructions are for sewing this skirt pattern.
 These instructions are to give you an idea of construction if you are thinking of buying the pattern and for anyone making The Japan Skirt Pattern from my pattern making post.

-The final step would usually be to turn and stitch the hem in place.
-For this particular fabric I'm using the excellent finish on the selvedge of the fabric as my hem.
+For this particular fabric I’m using the excellent finish on the selvedge of the fabric as my hem.
 A machine stitched hem is very acceptable in this case, or you can hand stitch if that suits your chosen fabric better.

 If you have a small waist or would prefer a closer waist fit on this skirt you can make those changes when finishing the waist turning.
 The options are to either add some elastic to the back waist of the skirt, or to add two darts into the back waistline.

 Place the elastic in the back waist turning and make sure you have the front drape where you plan to wear it.
 Either in the centre, or off to one side.

 Waist darts can be added to the back waistline, placed equally on each side of the centre back.
 Again be sure you have the front drape where you plan to wear it in future.

 You can get your own copy of this sewing pattern here.